marklogic/flux/docs/copy.md

 nav_order: 6
 ---

-NT supports copying documents and their associated metadata from one database to another.
+Flux supports copying documents and their associated metadata from one database to another.

 ## Table of contents
 {: .no_toc .text-delta }